 Worksheets are a great way to fill up a part of your kids’ homeschool day, and it's super easy to make unique ones in PicMonkey using our worksheet templates, graphics, fonts, and stock photos.
 You can tailor them specifically to your child’s interests and to their educational level.
 The worksheets you make in PicMonkey remain in editable layers in our cloud-based storage system so you can return to them again and again to modify with new info, and to quickly print out more.

 This article will show you how to create a worksheet for school-aged children in PicMonkey, plus offer ideas for ten additional worksheets.
 They are all sized to fit an 8.5 x 11 sheet of paper when printed out.
 Use the ideas below to create your own from scratch, making them easier/harder depending on your child’s needs.
-Or use pre-made templates that are ready to go — the worksheet templates can be found here.
+Or use our pre-made templates that are ready to go!

 How to make a worksheet with graphics & text

 Use a combination of graphics and text to create a fill-in-the-blank worksheet like this one.
-You can click the worksheet above and it will open as a template in PicMonkey —go ahead and customize it if you like.
+You can click the worksheet above and it will open as a template in PicMonkey — go ahead and customize it as you like.
 If you'd prefer to make a worksheet from scratch, follow the steps below and we'll show you how to do it.

 1. Open a blank canvas